openxthinking/bullet-docs/docs/README.md

 ## Getting started

-🚀 We've create a straightforward __2-step-guide__ for you to get started with your new theme!
+🚀 We've created a straightforward __2-step-guide__ for you to get started with your new theme!

 1. [Setup](setup)
 1. [Customize](custom)